rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 .. warning::

-  Pre-authorized roles have been moved to the <<keystone-v2-authorization.adoc#, Keystone v2 Authorization Filter>>, and are considered deprecated in this filter.
+  Pre-authorized roles have been moved to the :doc:`keystone-v2-authorization`, and are considered deprecated in this filter.

 If Tenant ID Validation is enabled, then a list of roles that are allowed to bypass this check can be configured.
 These configured roles will be compared to the roles returned in a token from the Keystone v2 Identity service, and if there is a match, the Tenant ID check will be skipped.